TinPang/optimalCytosolicDensity_wholeCellModel/README.md

 See Fig. 2 of the manuscript for an illustration of the model.

-The python script encodes the model.
+The python3 script encodes the model; it requires the numpy and scipy python package.
 The file 'save_command_lines.txt' contains the shell commands to run the script; it contains the random initial conditions fed to the python script.

 Inputs of python script
 e.g. python3 script_wholeCellModel.py rho_ratio s_ext Nrepeat Nm input_s input_p input_T input_M input_R